Frenulum of the tongue: Development

-Anatomy
+Structure

 The thin strip of tissue that runs vertically from the floor of the mouth to the undersurface of the tongue is called the lingual frenulum.
 It tends to limit the movement of the tongue, and in some people, it is so short that it actually interferes with speaking.

-The base of the frenulum contains a "V" shaped hump of tissue in the floor of the mouth which houses a series of saliva gland ducts.
-The two largest ducts are in the center just in front of the attachment of the lingual frenulum and are called Wharton's Ducts.
-They empty the submandibular (submaxillary) and sublingual salivary glands into a small prominence on either side of the frenulum, the sublingual caruncle.
+A hump of tissue near the base of the tongue houses a series of saliva gland ducts.
+The two largest ducts are called Wharton's Ducts and they empty the submandibular (submaxillary) and sublingual salivary glands into a small prominence on either side of the frenulum, the sublingual caruncle.
 These ducts can be quite active in some persons, and upon occasion, a considerable amount of saliva may erupt from them while talking, eating, yawning, or cleaning the teeth in a process known as gleeking.
 The sublingual saliva glands empty through a series of tiny ducts in the tissue on either side of Wharton's ducts.
 The tongue is attached to the floor of the oral cavity by the frenulum.

 Superficial veins run through the base of the frenulum known as varicosities.
 Their presence is normal, becoming more and more prominent as one ages.

 Disorders

 Ankyloglossia, also known as tongue-tie, is a congenital anomaly characterised by an abnormally short lingual frenulum; when severe, the tip of the tongue cannot be protruded beyond the lower incisor teeth.
 There are two generalized classifications of ankyloglossia, anterior and posterior tongue-ties.
-A frenulum attached close to the tip of the tongue is commonly referred to as an “anterior tongue-tie.”
-A frenulum that is attached near the bottom of the tongue, and is sometimes submucosal (not visible), but causes restriction is referred to as a "posterior tongue-tie."
+A frenulum attached close to the tip of the tongue is commonly referred to as an "anterior tongue-tie".
+A frenulum that is attached near the bottom of the tongue, and is sometimes submucosal (not visible), but causes restriction is referred to as a "posterior tongue-tie".

 Additionally, an abnormally short frenulum in infants can be a cause of breastfeeding problems, including sore and damaged nipples and inadequate feedings.
 The resultant trouble breastfeeding results in slower weight gain in affected infants.

 The absence of the inferior labial (100% sensitivity; 99.4% specificity) and lingual frenulum (71.4% sensitivity; 100% specificity) was found to be associated with classical and hypermobility types of Ehlers-Danlos syndrome.